XinyuKang/MLE-Related/README.md

 3. Sparsity: Sparsity happens when the input of ReLU is negative.
 This means fewer neurons are firing ( sparse activation ) and the network is lighter.

 ## What is vanishing gradient?
 During the backpropogation of each iteration, weights are updated by gradient descent.
 As we add more and more hidden layers, back propagation becomes less and less useful in passing information to the lower layers.
-In effect, as information is passed back, the gradients begin to vanish and become small relative to the weights of the networks.
+In effect, as information is passed back, the gradients begin to vanish (become very small) and become `small relative to the weights of the networks`.
 In the worst case, this may completely stop the neural network from further training.

+Can be caused by: the use of too many layers or the use of inappropriate activation functions

 ## [What is entropy?](https://towardsdatascience.com/understanding-entropy-the-golden-measurement-of-machine-learning-4ea97c663dc3)
-Entropy is a measurement of disorder/chaos or uncertainty in a system.
+Entropy is a measurement of disorder./chaos or uncertainty in a system.
 The higher the entropy, the more chaos in the system.

 For example, roos a coins and ends up with [tails, heads, heads, tails] has high entropy, but [tails, tails, tails, tails] has low entropy.